cyansire/webser/README.md

 ### Using Package Manager (recommended)

-For users on Debian/Ubuntu-based systems (including Termux), `webser` can be installed directly from the `.deb` package using the system's package manager.
+For users on Debian/Ubuntu-based systems, `webser` can be installed directly from the `.deb` package using the system's package manager.
 This method ensures seamless integration with the system, automatic dependency management, and easy updates if hosted in a repository.

 ### Installation via Package Manager